PolyLvst/PolyLvst/README.md

 ###

 <p align="left">Creating bugs since 2021.
 I work mostly with Android (Jetpack Compose) and FastAPI on the backend.
-I enjoy building things that actually work, and fixing them when they don’t.<br><br>- 🔭 Current focus: Android apps with a FastAPI backend<br>- 🌱 Learning: Kotlin architecture patterns, system design, and low-key trying to not overengineer everything<br>- ⚡ I like automating boring stuff and finding ways to make tools work harder so I don’t have to<br><br>
+I enjoy building things that actually work, and fixing them when they don't.<br><br>- 🔭 Current focus: Android apps with a FastAPI backend<br>- 🌱 Learning: Kotlin architecture patterns, system design, and low-key trying to not overengineer everything<br>- ⚡ I like automating boring stuff and finding ways to make tools work harder so I don't have to<br><br>
-> “No scientist would call themselves one if they are afraid to make mistakes.”<br>
+> "No scientist would call themselves one if they are afraid to make mistakes."<br>
 > — Okabe Rintarou
 </p>
 <i>El Psy Kongroo</i>